BioroboticsLab/hiveopolis_dance_robot/README.md

-# hiveopolis_dance_robot
+# Hiveopolis Dance Robot

-This is will list the documents and files for constructing the bee robot.
+This will list the documents and files for constructing the bee robot.